 Additional Initiatives

-We regularly attend and sponsor fundraisers for community and organizations such as the Minority Bar Foundation, the Volunteer Lawyers Project, the Women’s Bar Association of WNY and WNY Women’s Foundation.
+Hurwitz Fine is proud to support and sponsor fundraisers for organizations dedicated to community service, professional development, and broadening access to the legal profession, such as the Minority Bar Association & Foundation, UB Law School affinity groups (including OUTLaw, Law Students with Disabilities & Neurodivergencies and the Black Law Students Association), the Volunteer Lawyers Project, the Women’s Bar Association of WNY and WNY Women’s Foundation.

 Pro Bono Program